opendilab/DI-engine-docs/source/hands_on/sqil.rst

 .. image:: images/V_sqil.png

-By defining policy to be proportional to an exponential function of some energy function (In this context, the energy function is Q), one can write down the (normalised) optimal policy in the form of Boltzmann distribution over actions,:
+By defining the policy to be proportional to an exponential function of some energy function (in this context, the energy function is Q), one can write down the (normalised) optimal policy in the form of Boltzmann distribution over actions:

 .. image:: images/pi_sqil.png

-Therefore, the Q values with the best action is of the following form:
+Therefore, the Q value with the best action is of the following form:

 .. image:: images/ul_V_sqil_2.png